 Sometimes there’s not an obvious explanation for large changes in the Amazon sales rank from one day to another.
 It’s important to remember that the sales rank isn’t updated in real time.
 Normally (in the top 10,000 products in a category), updates to Amazon’s sales rank happen hourly.
 Products ranking between 10,000 and 100,000 in the best sellers list are re-calculated daily.
 Any rankings over one hundred thousand are calculated anew monthly.
 Therefore, one additional sale of your product might not lead immediately to an improvement in the sales rank for the category that is relevant to your product.

-How can the Amazon sales rank be used?
+4. How can I use Amazon sales rank?

 The Amazon best seller ranking can be used for a variety of purposes, and isn’t only interesting for people who are already selling on Amazon.